The Top 4 Things to Consider When Designing a New Staircase

 Wood staircases: Wood is a natural, renewable material.
 It can give your home a warm, welcoming feeling.
 Wood treads are also easier to clean.

 Concrete staircases: If you want a more industrial or contemporary feel in your home, you can choose concrete.
 Concrete is a great low-cost option for staircases.
-You can easily cover it with carpet to reduce danger from falls.
+You can easily cover it with carpet to reduce the danger of falls.

 Do you have or are you planning to have kids, animals, or grandparents living with you?
 Consider how a new staircase design will affect them.
 With different designs come different risk factors.
 For example, a staircase with no added landings increases the danger of slips and falls.